-1. How much does counseling cost?
+1. How much does therapy cost?

 Intakes cost $25.00.
 For all other appointments, the cost of your weekly therapy session is determined based on a sliding fee scale.
-At your first appointment, your therapist will ask you a few questions to determine how much will pay for all future sessions.
+At your first appointment, your therapist will ask you a few questions to determine how much you will pay for all future sessions.
 Our fee structure can be found here.

 2. How much does testing cost?